makrai/notes/martin-21-predict-quality-NeuN-wo-train-test.md

     * ResNet models of up to 1000 layers have been trained 32
-* The efficiency and effectiveness of ResNet seems to be reﬂected in the smaller and more stable α ~ 2.0, across nearly all layers, indicating that the inner layers are very well correlated and more strongly optimized
+* The efficiency and effectiveness of ResNet seems to be reﬂected in the smaller and more stable α ~ 2.0, across nearly all layers, ie the inner layers are very well correlated and more strongly optimized
 * This contrasts with the DenseNet models, which contains many connections between every layer.
 These results (large α, meaning that even a PL model is probably a poor fit)